LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry

 ## Contents
-My notes are provided as a handy reference and focus on main topics related to our research field (Python knowledge + data anlaysis + publishable plots + research presentations).
+My notes are provided as a handy reference and focus on main topics related to our research field (some Python knowledge + data anlaysis + publishable plots + research presentations).
 They are not necessarily the best or only solutions to your reseach needs.
 I have introduced some useful packages here.
 But for any Python package, there are numerous advanced usages that I do not know.
 You can find dedicated tutorials online afterwards.

 0. Python basics
 1. Numerical computation